vmware/terraform-provider-nsxt/website/docs/d/policy_gateway_policy.html.markdown

 # nsxt_policy_gateway_policy

 This data source provides information about policy Gateway Policues configured on NSX.
-This data source can be useful for fetching policy path to use in `nsxt_policy_fixed_gateway_policy` resource.
+This data source can be useful for fetching policy path to use in `nsxt_policy_predefined_gateway_policy` resource.

 This data source is applicable to NSX Policy Manager, NSX Global Manager and VMC.